Institute of Endocrinology

 PROGRAMME.
 General objective of project is to assess the long-term effects of different therapeutic regimens, both pharmacological and lifestyle interventions, for the early prevention of diabetic complications in people with intermediate hyperglycaemia (IFG or IGT) and screen-detected diabetes (SD-T2D).
 During the research 3000 45-74-year-aged patients from 12 countries will be examined.

 MANAGE-CARE focuses on prevention of costly complications and hospitalizations of patients with chronic diseases with diabetes as a model disease.
-Project budget was 1.154.069.00 €, Lithuanian part – 14.659.00 € .
+Project budget is 1.154.069.00 €, Lithuanian part – 14.659.00 €

 Participation in the international non-budgetary programs: